 Theorems 1 and 2 then follow employing soft classical geometric measure theory arguments: Allard's compactness, tangent cone analysis, Federer's dimension reduction.
-Ultimately as a consequence of the well-known Simons classification of stable cones ([17]), the analysis only needs to address two scenarios, one in which M is sufficiently close to a hyperplane with multiplicity and a second in which Mis sufficiently close to a classical cone.1 (Closeness is understood in the sense of varifolds.)
-In both scenarios, the smallness condition of Theorem 3 is verified.
-In the first one, this is a consequence of the control of the tilt-excess by the heightexcess (recalled in Remark 4.2) and of Schoen's inequality ([12], [13], see also (16) below taken with k = 0).
-In the second scenario, the smallness is a consequence of the conclusions obtained in the first scenario, applied away from the spine of the classical cone, and of a higher integrability estimate used close to the spine.
+Ultimately as a consequence of the well-known Simons classification of stable cones ([20]), the analysis only needs to address scenarios in which M is close to a cone of the following very specific types: a single hyperplane with multiplicity, a classical cone2, or a union of hyperplanes with multiplicity.
+(Closeness is understood in the sense of varifolds.)
+In all these cases, the smallness condition of Theorem 3 is verified.
+In the first scenario, this is a consequence of the control of the tilt-excess by the height-excess (recalled in Remark 4.2) and of Schoen's